 I’m not sure when I heard Mama’s favorite story the first time, but I can tell you that she still tells it now, even as she is saddled with dementia.
 She still tells it with ease, and her description is painfully true.
 As she always had, Mama will tell the story to anyone who will listen, even if they’ve heard it before.

 “We went to town today, and it happened again!
-I was walking through the grocery store and this lady stopped me!
+I was walking through the grocery store, and this lady stopped me!
 She wanted to tell me how beautiful my children are!
 She said Denise looked like a doll!
 Like painting a picture, she began by saying how her eyes were shaped.
 I can’t even describe them!
 Dark eyes, with dark lashes, and the little nose was perfect!
 And look at her mouth!!
 It looks just like Cupid’s bow!
 And it’s topped off by the color of her skin and perfect hair!
 Why, I don’t think I’ve ever seen a little girl so beautiful!
 You should enter her in a beauty contest!
 She is sure to win!
 And look at your handsome son!
 He looks like a perfect little gentleman!
 Those eyes and cheeks are adorable!
 He is just gorgeous!
 They could be on TV!
 And the way you have them dressed just makes them even more perfect!
 You must be so proud.”

 Everyone always listened to see what she would say next!
 All eyes were on Mama as she finished the story.

-As she concludes her story, the tone in her voice changes.
+As she concludes her story, the tone of her voice changes.
 She will turn to me and pause as they wait to hear what the stranger said about me.
 Inevitably, Mama’s audience also turns their eyes toward me, the child with long stringy hair, usually in braided pigtails, that I had done myself, with one braid longer than the other.

 My bangs looked like they had been cut with hedge clippers.
 I was straight up and down skinny, and I was always told that my knees were the biggest part of my body.
 And I had a space between my front teeth that was large enough to drive a semi-truck through.